outofcoffee/slack-gateway/README.md

         --header "Content-Type: application/json" \
         --data '{"channel":"general", text":"Hello World!","attachments":[{"text":"More info","color":"#33ee33"}]}'

+> For more information on the Slack post message format, see https://api.slack.com/

 ### Using simple key-value format

+If you don't want to compose the JSON yourself, you can use a simpler, but slightly more limited, key-value format instead.

 Send a message to a channel: